 Saddleback caterpillars roam the east coast of the US, munching on leaves and keeping would-be predators at bay with their flashy coloration.
 Their distinctive saddle-shaped spot surrounded by bright green is a warning that this guy is super toxic.

-The Cinnabar Moth Caterpillar Is Both Poisonous And Cannibalistic
+The Cinnabar Moth Caterpillar Is Both Venomous And Cannibalistic

-These caterpillars are so good at eating weeds, they are used to clear out infestations of noxious ragwort.
+These caterpillars are so good at eating weeds, they are used to clear out noxious ragwort.
 The toxins they absorb will remain in their body until adulthood, making them disgusting to most predators.
 Most humans have mild to moderate reactions to these bugs, but some people have it much worse.
-The sting of a cinnabar moth caterpillar can cause asthma attacks, hemorrhaging, and potentially fatal kidney failure.
+The sting of a cinnabar moth caterpillar can trigger asthma, hemorrhaging, and potentially lethal kidney failure.
 It can also attack the cartilage in the bones, causing extreme joint inflammation which can have permanent effects.

 They are aposematic, meaning their bright orange coloration is a warning that they are unsafe to eat.
 The only ones brave enough to eat the cinnabar moth caterpillar are other cinnabar moth caterpillars, which is probably the most metal case of cannibalism in the animal kingdom.